 Biennial thistle with the upper stems and branches winged with a wavy, prickly tissue.
 Flowerheads typical of thistles, reddish purple to purple, with a prominent involucre (the flowerhead base, covered by leaflike bracts), which is covered with a fine, cobweb-like silk.
 Spiny bracts grow right up to the flowerheads; the middle and lower spines are spreading and yellow or straw-colored.
 Blooms June-September.
 Leaves alternate, deeply lobed, hairy, spiny, the upper surface with stiff bristles.

-Similar species: There are nine species of Cirsium in Missouri.
+Similar species: The quickest way to distinguish the exotic invasive thistles from our native thistles are the leaves: the leaves of exotics are typically green on both sides, while leaves of natives usually have whitened, woolly undersides.
+Exotic thistles also tend to have heavily branched stems and more numerous flowerheads per stem.
+There are nine species of Cirsium in Missouri.
 Bull thistle and Platte thistle (C. canescens) are the only two with stems having spiny-margined wings.
-Platte thistle has cream-colored flowers (rarely pale pink).
-It has been collected only once in Missouri, along a railroad in Jackson County in 1951.
+Platte thistle has cream-colored flowers (rarely pale pink) and has been collected only once in Missouri, along a railroad in Jackson County in 1951.